ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Upon receiving the Evidence and Event Logs, the Verifier validates the signature, Attester Identity, and Handle, and then appraises the Claims.
 Claim appraisal is driven by Policy and takes Reference Values and Endorsements as input.
 The Verifier outputs Attestation Results.
 Attestation Results create new Claim Sets about the properties and characteristics of an Attester, which enable Relying Parties to assess an Attester's trustworthiness.

+Note: This diagram illustrates the canonical Challenge/Response interaction between Attester and Verifier.
+Variants that include a Relying Party (e.g., Passport or Background-Check models) are shown in subsequent sections.

 ### Models and Example Sequences of Challenge/Response Remote Attestation